pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 ### Attributes

 Just like any other Ruby object, the MiqAeService\* Automation objects that we work with have **Attributes** that we often use.
-For example, the Attributes for a RHEV Host object (_MiqAeServiceHostRedhat_), with some typical values, are...
+For example, the Attributes for a RHEV Host object (_MiqAeServiceHostRedhat_), with some typical values, are:
-<br> <br>

 ```
 host.admin_disabled = nil